NoRedInk/elm-assets-loader/README.md

 ### package (optional)

+- Default: `"user/project"`
 - Example: `"NoRedInk/myapp"`
 - Look for the tagger inside this package.
+- If the module you specified above is provided by a 3rd party package, then specify the name of that package.
-Not needed if the tagger is defined in your main application code.
+- If the module is defined in your main application code, specify the owner/repo portion of the "repository" property of your `elm-package.json`.
+  - ex.`"repository": "https://github.com/user/project.git"` -> package should be `"user/project"`
+  - ex.`"repository": "https://github.com/NoRedInk/myapp.git"` -> package should be `"NoRedInk/myapp"`

 ### dynamicRequires (optional)